 They can both be treated very effectively and easily with antibiotics.
-However, the recommended treatment for gonorrhoea is an antibiotic injection along with another antibiotic that is taken orally.
+However, the recommended treatment for gonorrhoea is an antibiotic injection.
 This treatment can be obtained from a sexual health clinic or your GP.

 To find your nearest clinic you can click on the appropriate country specific links below :-

 Sex without using a condom can increase your risk of getting a STI.
 Also, sex toys should be washed and covered with a new condom each time they are used.